-These photographs were taken in a variety of museums – the Boston Museum of Fine Arts, the Yale Art Gallery, the National Gallery of Art, the Croker Gallery, the Musee des Beaux-arts de Rouen, the Scottish National Galleries among them – over the course of a number of years.
-My goal was to suggest the relationship between works of art, their situation within a museum, and the viewers (including guards) who share the same space with these works.
-Of particular interest in these photographs is the notion that what ultimately gives coherence to any work of art is the frame.
+What is the relationship between a work of art, its place within a museum, and the viewers (including guards) who share that space for a period of time?
+Taken within a variety of museums – the Boston Museum of Fine Arts, the Yale Art Gallery, the National Gallery of Art, the Croker Gallery, the Musee des Beaux-arts de Rouen, the Scottish National Galleries among them – these photos explore the notion that what ultimately gives coherence to any work of art is the frame.
 A number of the photographs pre-occupy themselves with the frames – including doorways and windows – that are present within the space of a museum and organize its aesthetic meaning.
-A number of photos explore the implicit "dialogue" established between framed visual images and unframed works of sculpture, as well as that between photographically "frozen" humans and statuary.
+In the portfolio I explore the implicit "dialogue" established between framed visual images and unframed works of sculpture, as well as that between photographically "frozen" humans and statuary.

 for more access